chsinyin/S3FS_CM/README.md

 -Maximum cache size
 -Size of one page
 -Log files' path
--Method of decide to compress or not to compress a file -... in `fdcache.cpp `
+-Method of decide to compress or not to compress a file
+-...
+in `fdcache.cpp `

-Make file :
+After the modification, make file :
 ```
 sudo make
 cd ..